awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-entityresolution-matchingworkflow-rulebasedproperties.md

 ## Properties<a name="aws-properties-entityresolution-matchingworkflow-rulebasedproperties-properties"></a>

 `AttributeMatchingModel`  <a name="cfn-entityresolution-matchingworkflow-rulebasedproperties-attributematchingmodel"></a>
+The comparison type\.
 You can either choose `ONE_TO_ONE` or `MANY_TO_MANY` as the AttributeMatchingModel\.
-When choosing `MANY_TO_MANY`, the system can match attribute across the sub\-types of an attribute type\.
-For example, if the value of the Email field of Profile A and the value of BusinessEmail field of Profile B matches, the two profiles are matched on the Email type\.
-When choosing `ONE_TO_ONE` the system can only match if the sub\-types are exact matches\.
-For example, only when the value of the Email field of Profile A and the value of the Email field of Profile B matches, the two profiles are matched on the Email type\.
+When choosing `MANY_TO_MANY`, the system can match attributes across the sub\-types of an attribute type\.
+For example, if the value of the `Email` field of Profile A and the value of `BusinessEmail` field of Profile B matches, the two profiles are matched on the `Email` type\.
+When choosing `ONE_TO_ONE` ,the system can only match if the sub\-types are exact matches\.
+For example, only when the value of the `Email` field of Profile A and the value of the `Email` field of Profile B matches, the two profiles are matched on the `Email` type\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Rules`  <a name="cfn-entityresolution-matchingworkflow-rulebasedproperties-rules"></a>
-A list of Rule objects, each of which have fields `RuleName` and `MatchingKeys`\.
+A list of `Rule` objects, each of which have fields `RuleName` and `MatchingKeys`\.
 *Required*: Yes
 *Type*: List of [Rule](aws-properties-entityresolution-matchingworkflow-rule.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)